mcaliman/mcaliman.github.io/_posts/en/java/2014-09-18-java-concat-pdf-with-itext-in-java.md

 modified: 2024-07-11
 published: true
 ---
-iText is definitely the most popular and complete library for processing PDF files, I highly recommend taking a look at it before evaluating other frameworks or reinventing hot water.
+iText is definitely the most popular and complete library for processing PDF files, I highly recommend taking a look at it before evaluating other frameworks or reinventing the wheel.

 But let's get down to brass tacks, below is the code for a class that allows you to merge a series of PDFs together, effectively concatenating a series of files and creating one resulting from the process.